elasticspoon/personal_site/_posts/2025/01/30/2025-01-30-ci_overview.md

       retries: 5
 ```

-The idea here is also pretty simple.
-Running `docker compose up` locally builds the image, starts postgres, then runs the `command` in a container.
-And this translates really nicely to CI because the developers are able create whatever arbitrary script they want and it will run in CI the same way it does locally.
-For example if a particular app wants to use Cypress they can add that to the existing script of just create a new script for it.
+Running `docker compose up` locally builds the image, starts Postgres, then runs the `command` in a container.

+This translates nicely to CI because the developers are able create arbitrary scripts and those scripts will run in CI the same way as locally.
+For example if a particular app wants to use Cypress they can add that to the existing script or create a new script for it.

 ## Getting It All Set Up in Github Actions

 So how does this all look as an actions workflow?
+{% raw  %}

 ```yaml
 jobs: